opencybersecurityalliance/stix-shifter/adapter-guide/develop-mapping-keywords.md

 # To STIX mapping Keywords

-There are keywords which need to be specified in the to-stix mappings in order to perform specific operations on the datasource fields.
+There are keywords which need to be specified in the `to-stix` mappings in order to perform specific operations on the datasource fields.
 There are two types of keywords:
 1. Required
 2. Optional

-Below table contains the keywords and their usages:
+The below table contains the keywords and their usages:

 ## Required Keywords